justinmeiners/efficient-programming-with-components/04_instrumented.md

 Here is a little speech about great language designers.
 Once upon a time
 there was a very great language designer called [Niklaus Wirth][wirth].
-He was very brilliant, no question about it, and a very wonderful, kind,  charming, and witty, person.
+He was very brilliant, no question about it, and a very wonderful, kind, charming and witty person.
 So he designed his first programming language called [Euler][euler] which he did at [Berkeley][berkeley].
 Then it was [ALGOL W][algolw].